mparchment/salsabil-io/src/content/blog/hanbali-aqidah.md

 # Mastery

+- *Al-Ibanah Al-Kubra* by Ibn Battah al-'Ukbari

 - *Al-Sunnah* by Abu Bakr al-Khallal

-Abu Bakr al-Khallal can be considered the true founder of the Hanbali madhhab, as he was responsible for gathering the statements of Ahmad's students in both fiqh and creed.
+Abu Bakr al-Khallal can be considered the founder of the Hanbali madhhab, as he was responsible for gathering the statements of Ahmad's students in both fiqh and creed.

-# Relied-Upon Texts

-In his introduction to his edition of *Nihayat al-Mubtadi'in*, Shaykh Muhammad 'Abd al-Wahid said that, "the books relied upon by the Hanabilah in studying 'aqidah, which represent the predominant approach among them, are:

-- *Mukhtasar al-Mu'tamad* by Al-Qadi Abu Ya'la
-- *Lum'at al-I'tiqad* by Muwaffaq [al-Din Ibn Qudamah]
-- *Nihayat al-Mubtadi'in* by Ibn Hamdan
-- *Al-'Ayn wa'l-Athar* by 'Abd al-Baqi al-Ba'li
-- *Mukhtasar Nihayat al-Mubtadi'in* by Ibn Balban
-- *Najat al-Khalaf* by Uthman al-Najdi
-- *Al-Durrat Al-Madiyyah* by Al-Saffarini, along with its commentary and its commentary's abridgements by the madhhab's scholars such as Ibn Salum and Hasan al-Shatti.

-Some of these books are summaries, and some do not cover every topic.
-However, they all align on the issues they discuss.
-None of them differ on the major points.

-There are also books which mention the internal difference of opinion among the Hanbalis, providing a more detailed presentation of views within the madhab.
-Examples of such works include *Nihayat al-Mubtadi'in* by Ibn Hamdan, *Tuhfat al-Wusul* by Ibn al-Mibrad, and *Al-Durrat al-Madiyyah* by Al-Saffarini.

-As for the books of Shaykh al-Islam Ibn Taymiyyah, may Allah have mercy upon him, they are not meant for methodically studying 'aqidah.
-They are either long treatises, answers to questions, discussions on specific topics, or refutations not restricted to theory.
-The scholars of the Hanbali madhhab have benefited from his books and transmit them, such as Ibn 'Atwah (948 AH), and as we see their transmission of *Minhaj al-Sunnah*, among other of his extensive books.

-The theological positions of Shaykh al-Islam Ibn Taymiyyah are mentioned by the Hanbalis when they are within the madhhab, and they made sure to mention them, as seen with Ibn al-Mibrad, Mar'i [al-Karmi], and Al-Saffarini.
-They agreed with some of his views and disagreed with others.

-However, the madhhab is larger than Ibn Taymiyyah, and it is too broad to be confined to the views of a single scholar even in spite of the Hanbali's reverence for Ibn Taymiyyah, their appreciation of him, and their support of him.
-This is whether concerning his personal opinions in 'aqidah, fiqh, or usul."
+## Ash'ari Madhhab

+Truly mastering issues of 'aqidah and accurately conveying the positions of the madhhab across different frameworks requires a deep understanding of the Ash'ari school and their writings, especially due to their long-standing engagement with kalam and philosophy.
+Several major late Hanbali scholars formally studied Ash'ari works and wrote commentaries on them.
+Read through Imam al-Sanusi's series, *al-Silsilah al-'Aqdiyyah*, which takes the reader from the basics to an advanced level.
+For the last text, read *al-Rawd al-Anisi 'ala Kubra al-Sanusi* by Ibn 'Iwad.

+Following this, read *Sharh al-Arba'in* by al-Qarafi and al-Khalwati's hashiyah on *Sharh Aqa'id al-Nasafiyyah* by al-Taftazani.
+For more detail, read *al-Shamil* by al-Juwayni, along with *Sharh al-Irshad* and *al-Ghunyah* by al-Ansari, one of his closest students.
+Al-Juwayni was a brilliant and often better at pinpointing various issues than others.